-- No annual progressive wealth tax in UK and US, but during many decades higher income tax progressivity than in all other countries. - Also, during the 1970s, higher top income tax rates on capital income (" unearned income ") than on labour income (" earned income ") - The opposite is true today, in the name of pragmatism (tax evasion, offshore financial accounts, although it would be technically simple to have automatic cross-country reporting and information transmission as counterpart to free capital flows), or sometime in the name of innovation (it is unclear however why interest or dividend income would have more innovative content than wage or self-employment income).
+- No annual progressive wealth tax in UK and US, but during many decades higher income tax progressivity than in all other countries.
+But see Sanders-Warren 2019-2020 proposals (see Saez-Zucman 2019) - Also, during the 1970s, higher top income tax rates on capital income (" unearned income ") than on labour income (" earned income ") - The opposite is true today, in the name of pragmatism (tax evasion, offshore financial accounts, although it would be technically simple to have automatic crosscountry reporting and information transmission as counterpart to free capital flows), or sometime in the name of innovation (it is unclear however why interest or dividend income would have more innovative content than wage or self-employment income).